somphene/somphene.github.io/research/index.md

 ---

 ### Major Research Themes
-These are guided by fundamental questions that have emerged repeatedly in my experience over the years.
+These are guided by fundamental questions that have emerged repeatedly in my natural experience over the years.
 Please click on the links for detailed description.
 * [Design Optimization of Metamaterials for Cloaking](/research/cloakingviametamaterials/) ([Synopsis](https://drive.google.com/file/d/1Gdp19Fz_jpsbY8ZORdrKV8IRrjAaBexW/view?usp=sharing))
 * [Geometric Analysis and Steklov Eigenvalues](/research/geometricanalysis)
 * [BCS Superconductivity, high Tc superconductors and Quantum Computing](/research/bcssuperconductivity)